-As Tranzlease Holdings India Private Limited has incurred losses in previous years, the management has impaired the investment, and it appears at Nil value.
+As Tranzlease Holdings India Private Limited has incurred losses in previous years, the management has impaired the entire investment.
+As at 31 December 2022 the investment is carried at SR NIL (2021: SR NIL).

-The associate had no contingent liabilities or capital commitments at 31 December 2021 or 31 December 2020.
+The associate had no contingent liabilities or capital commitments at 31 December 2022 or 31 December 2021.
 When necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies in line with the Group's accounting policies.